Join The Club

 The menu options comprised of an assortment of game with robust sauces, that were mixed; again, in a more Modern, instead of regional/traditional French.
 Venison with apricot; which is more of an English take on the similar, such as Venison with redcurrant or cranberry, preceded by the deboned quail mixed with the thigh meat, producing a deep coloured and rich jus, which came presented as a Maki Roll.
 These were excellently executed, rich, fine dishes that were served to high standards.

-The service was impeccable, without any over ceremonious hovering at impromptu moments.
+The service was impeccable, without any over ceremonious hovering.
 The wine list was extensive, and varied; although undeniably mostly French.

 Auberge De L’Ill is located at: